tensorflow/docs/site/en/api_docs/python/tf/nn/dilation2d.md

 <!-- Placeholder for "Used in" -->

-The `input` tensor has shape `[batch, in_height, in_width, depth]` and the `filter` tensor has shape `[filter_height, filter_width, depth]`, i.e., each input channel is processed independently of the others with its own structuring function.
-The `output` tensor has shape
-`[batch, out_height, out_width, depth]`.
+The `input` tensor has shape `[batch, in_height, in_width, depth]` and the `filters` tensor has shape `[filter_height, filter_width, depth]`, i.e., each input channel is processed independently of the others with its own structuring function.
+The `output` tensor has shape `[batch, out_height, out_width, depth]`.
 The spatial dimensions of the output tensor depend on the `padding` algorithm.
 We currently only support the default "NHWC" `data_format`.

 In detail, the grayscale morphological 2-D dilation is the max-sum correlation (for consistency with `conv2d`, we use unmirrored filters):